-Associate of Applied Science, 66 - 69 Credit Hours, 18-Month Program
+Associate in Applied Science, 61-64 Credit Hours, 18-Month Program

 The Medical Assisting program prepares students for a variety of careers in the medical profession.
 A Medical Assistant is a professional, multi-skilled person who assists in all aspects of medical care and is primarily employed in a medical office setting.
 Medical Assistants help physicians with patient care management.
 They also execute administrative and clinical procedures and perform managerial functions.